-Overall, the results from running these experiments on graphs point out that padding and segmentation are not well suited for carrying out classification tasks on graph-based source code and a more accurate alternative is necessary.
-The results from the NDL models reinforce this conclusion due to the huge drop in VA scores compared to their results on the text-based models.
+Overall, the results from these graphs experiments indicate that padding and segmentation are not well suited for carrying out classification tasks on graph-based source code, and a more accurate alternative is necessary.
+The results from the NDL models reinforce this conclusion due to the enormous drop in VA scores compared to their results on the text-based models.
 It would also be interesting to observe how all these scores increase or decrease when more data is added for training and testing.

 Results from Experiments on Trees

-To carry out segmentation on the trees, I initially experimented with all 11 options provided by TensorFlow and found that all the all the functions give approximately the same results, except the mean function, which produced better results than the others.
+To carry out segmentation on the trees, I initially experimented with all 11 options provided by TensorFlow and found that all the functions give approximately the same results, except the mean function, which produced better results than the others.
 As a result, I have chosen to use unsorted mean segmentation for my final experiments.
 The preliminary experiments to compare the results of the different segmentation methods have been included in a file called ‘preliminaryTreeExperiments.py’.
-The results for tree experiments using unhashed and hashed embeddings can be found in tables 5.4 and 5.5 respectively.
+In addition, the results for the tree experiments using unhashed and hashed embeddings can be found in tables 5.4 and 5.5, respectively.

 Statistics and Performance

 The statistics for the tree-based models with unhashed node embeddings are very promising.
-The mean TA for unhashing was 68.69% with a mean VA of 61.71%.
+The mean TA for unhashing was 68.69%, with a mean VA of 61.71%.
 This indicates that with more data for training and testing, these scores could go up and be even more accurate.
-The hashed nodes do not produce results that are as good.
-The mean TA for hashing was 50.04% with an average VA of 52.28%.
+The hashed nodes do not produce as good results.
+The mean TA for hashing was 50.04%, with an average VA of 52.28%.
 The closeness of all these values indicates that there is little to no overfitting occurring in both the hashed and unhashed models.
 The changes between TA and VA for all the models using unhashing are plotted on the graph in fig 5.2.

 The highest TA scores are from the Simple RNN model with 100% TA on SoftMax and Sigmoid activations.
-The SoftMax model produces a VA of 60.61% while the Sigmoid model has a VA of 70%.
-The Sigmoid model has both values in the acceptable range for accuracy making it the superior model.
-The SoftMax model has its VA score below the acceptable range which indicates that in this model, either there is overfitting occurring, or the model needs to be tested using more validation data to increase the VA score.
+The SoftMax model produces a VA of 60.61%, while the Sigmoid model has a VA of 70%.
+The Sigmoid model has both values in the acceptable range for accuracy, making it the superior model.
+However, the SoftMax model has its VA score below the acceptable range, which indicates that in this model, either there is overfitting occurring, or the model needs to be tested using more validation data to increase the VA score.

 Other models that perform very well on both TA and VA include the GRU model with Sigmoid (TA 76.56%, VA 75.76%), the LSTM model with Tanh activation (TA 60.94%, VA 70%) and Sigmoid activation (TA 77.34% and VA 70%) and the Dense Model with SoftMax activation (96.88% TA, 75.76% VA).
 These four models prove the underlying theory behind this project that says that conventional neural network architectures can be made to process source code accurately using the right data structures.
 It appears that trees are an appropriate data structure for achieving this aim.